miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Corrected Auspex stats if you use "no changed disciplines" option.
 +Swapped final poster quest poster and restored it to Ground Zero.
 +Restored partial damage to supernaturals with several disciplines.
-+Improved library and made Red Spot gum ball machine destructable.
++Updated some entries in some computers to reflect NPC fatalities.
 +Fixed four Humanity cost altering histories, thanks miracle.flame.
 +Removed plus and extras installer sub-options to avoid confusion.
 +Improved snatching cutscene and made museum outside a combat area.
-+Updated some entries in some computers to reflect NPC fatalities.
++Fixed an ignoring-Sabbat-ending issue and sneaking out with Kiki.
 +Made Hengeyokai not freeze on Blood Theft and fixed Ji quest loop.
-+Fixed an ignoring-Sabbat-ending issue and sneaking out with Kiki.
++Improved library and made Red Spot gum ball machine destructable.
-Made the patch copy all bin files into main folder to fix crashes.
++Finally fixed the dead-dog-still-hurting and Milligan freeze bugs.

-Added toilet doors to a few maps and fixed minor dialogue issues.
++Added console key and all hotkeys into the controls options menu.
-Moved breakroom at the SM clinic so the geometry fits the outside.
+Removed basic discipline changes and restored bump mapping option.

-Made blood dolls reappear after killing to avoid staying corpses.
+Made sure beachhouse thugs are dead if Mercurio appears at beach.
 Prevented player from using idle animation during a few cutscenes.
 Added info to hacking popup and fixed minor map and text details.
 Fixed condition for telling Damsel that you killed a werewolf too.